John V, Count of Nassau-Siegen: Start of the Katzenelnbogische Erbfolgestreit

-On 24 May 1501, Emperor Maximilian I forbade William II ‘the Middle’ to violate the County of Katzenelnbogen or to take violent steps against the House of Nassau.
+On 24 May 1501, Emperor Maximilian I forbade William II the Middle to violate the County of Katzenelnbogen or to take violent steps against the House of Nassau.
 John also received some fiefs of Katzenelnbogen from the Duke of Jülich and the Abbey of Prüm.
-Tensions between Hesse and Nassau increased when William II ‘the Middle’ took possession of Katzenelnbogen, disregarding the rights of Elisabeth.
-All of John’s attempts to gain his rights were in vain, despite several amicable negotiations.
+Tensions between Hesse and Nassau increased when William II the Middle took possession of Katzenelnbogen, disregarding the rights of Elisabeth.
+All of John's attempts to gain his wife's rights were in vain, despite several amicable negotiations.
 To settle the matter by force against the powerful House of Hesse did not occur to him.
-Therefore John filed a complaint with the Reichskammergericht.
+Therefore, John filed a complaint with the Reichskammergericht.
 In 1507 the court ruled that half the county should be awarded to Elisabeth.
-William II ‘the Middle’ refused to accept this judgment.
+William II the Middle refused to accept this judgment.
 This led to a half-century-long, difficult and costly legal battle between Hesse and Nassau, known as the Katzenelnbogische Erbfolgestreit.

 This succession dispute was of central importance for the expansion of the fortifications in the cities of Siegen, Dillenburg and Herborn.
 The lively building activity of John can still be admired today.
 He had Siegen Castle rebuilt around 1500.
 The fortifications at the Kölner Tor and the Obergraben in Siegen, which have since been restored and are a characteristic feature of the cityscape, were built on his initiative.
-However, the city treasury of Siegen was already under great pressure due to the count’s building measures.
+However, the city treasury of Siegen was already under great pressure due to the count's building measures.
 The budgets of the three cities were heavily burdened by the first war preparations at the outbreak of the conflict with Hesse.
 Raw materials for war material were purchased, cannons and rifles were cast and then placed in visible positions on the wall towers and city gates.
 In the years 1500/01 to 1511/12, the city of Siegen spent an average of 1063.8 guilders on arms.
-In the period 1502 to 1512 more than 90 percent of the city’s building expenditure, and thus more than 45 percent of the annual funds, went on military building projects.
+In the period 1502 to 1512 more than 90 percent of the city's building expenditure, and thus more than 45 percent of the annual funds, went on military building projects.
 In the following decade (1510–1519), the city of Siegen spent only 353 guilders per year on military construction, which was still more than 33 percent of the average total annual expenditure of about 1060 guilders.
-On John’s explicit orders, the city of Siegen started to buy lime and sand in 1501 for the construction of fortifications near the St. Martin’s Church and to integrate them into the already existing fortifications.
-Although Siegen’s city walls were first mentioned in a charter in 1311, the location of that parish church was still described as ‘extra muros’ (i.e. outside the already existing city walls).
+On John's explicit orders, the city of Siegen started to buy lime and sand in 1501 for the construction of fortifications near the St. Martin's Church and to integrate them into the already existing fortifications.
+Although Siegen's city walls were first mentioned in a charter in 1311, the location of that parish church was still described as "extra muros" (i.e. outside the already existing city walls).
 Under John, enormous financial resources had to be raised in order to upgrade the bastions of the city of Siegen and to reinforce the city walls.